braid vs Cursor Team Rules

 Every tool, not just Cursor

-Cursor Team Rules only work in Cursor. braid compiles your standards to .cursor/rules/, .claude/rules/, copilot-instructions.md, and 15+ other formats from one source.
+Cursor Team Rules only work in Cursor. braid compiles your standards to .cursor/skills/, .claude/skills/, .github/skills/, and 35+ other agent formats from one source.

 Skills, agents, and workflows